zalando-stups/documentation/user-guide/hello-world.rst

     $ docker build -t pierone.stups.example.org/<your-team>/zalando-cheat-sheet-generator:0.1 .

-And now see if is listed locally:
+And now see if it is listed locally:

 .. code-block:: bash